openhybrid/documentation/10_For_Developers/01_Hardware_Interfaces.md

 ## Follow the design guidelines!

-When you implement your hardware interface you should follow the design guidelines which are explained in detail here (TODO: Add link).
-The most important thing is that your IOPoints only handle values in the range '[0,1]'.
+When you implement your hardware interface you should follow the design guidelines which are explained in detail [here](http://documentation.openhybrid.org/Design_Guidelines) (NOTE: nothing there yet) The most important thing is that your IOPoints only handle values in the range '[0,1]'.
 This restriction ensures that all IOPoints can communicate with each other.